approov/quickstart-react-native/README.md

 ### Add the Latest Approov SDK

 Currently, the underlying Approov SDK itself is not shipped as part of the `react-native-approov` module.
 You need to get the latest version.
-For the Android version do the following (if you are using Windows then substitute `approov` with `approov.exe` in all cases in this quickstart)
+For the Android version do the following (if you are using Windows then substitute `approov` with `approov.exe` in all cases in this quickstart).
+From the `quickstart-react-native` directory:

 ```
 $ approov sdk -getLibrary src/react-native-approov/android/libs/approov.aar
     Android SDK library 2.6.0(3534) written to src/react-native-approov/android/libs/approov.aar